Brian Oddei

-Brian Safo Oddei (born 18 September 2002) is a Ghanaian-Italian professional footballer who plays as a right winger for Serie A club Sassuolo.
+Brian Safo Oddei (born 18 September 2002) is a Ghanaian-Italian professional footballer who plays as a right winger for without club.

 Club career

 Oddei was raised in the youth teams of Sassuolo.
 He was first called up to the senior squad in December 2019 for Serie A and Coppa Italia games, but remained on the bench on that occasion.
 He was moved from the Under-19 squad to the senior squad on a permanent basis in November 2020.

 He made his Serie A debut for Sassuolo on 10 January 2021 in a 3–1 away loss against Juventus.
 He substituted Mert Müldür in the 73rd minute.

 On 31 August 2021, Oddei joined Serie B club Crotone on loan.
 On 31 January 2022, the loan was terminated early and he returned to Sassuolo.

+On 15 February 2023, Oddei was loaned to Rudeš in Croatia.

 Personal life

 Born in Accra, he went to Italy when he was 11 years old.